-products.
-Waivers granted by the Commissioner under this section shall expire three years from the date the waiver is granted or December 31, 2008, whichever occurs first.
 SECTION 6.
 Funds obtained by the North Carolina Health Innovations Commission for operations and programs of the Commission shall be deposited with the State Treasurer for credit to the Legislative Services Office.
-The Legislative Services Office shall allocate these funds for reimbursement to the Commission for operation and
+The Legislative Services Office shall allocate these funds for reimbursement to the Commission for operation and program costs incurred.

 SECTION 7.
 Nothing in this act obligates the General Assembly to appropriate funds to implement this act.
 This act becomes effective July 1, 2004.
+In the General Assembly read three times and ratified this the 17th day of July, 2004.